Anurag96/NodePractice/README.md

 http://localhost:8090/hello

 ```

+- NOTE : The json() method of the Response interface takes a Response stream and reads it to completion.
+It returns a promise which resolves with the result of parsing the body text as JSON Ex: response.json()
 # SENDING DATA IN REQUEST OBJECTS
 ## Request Object
 - When we send Request Object in the login path, Request object can have REQUEST LINE,HEADERS, BODY